kjchou324/cse15l-lab-reports/about.md

+WIP

-Kian Chou is a first year student at UCSD.
+Kian Chou is currently a first year math-cs major at UCSD.